fhindsthejewellers/gb-customs-form/README.md

 GB Customs Forms
 =========================

+This library is under development and the interface is not stable!

 This library produces FPDF objects containing CN22 or CN23 forms.

 Have a look in the examples folder.